W. B. Gallie: Notable contributions

-In 1952 Gallie had his book Peirce and pragmatism published, which introduced the work of Charles Sanders Peirce to an international readership.
+In 1952, while in Keele, Gallie had his book Peirce and Pragmatism published, which introduced the work of Charles Sanders Peirce to an international readership.
 A.J.
-Ayer, the English philosopher, provided the Editorial Foreword to the book.
-In it he credited Peirce's philosophy as being 'not only of great historical significance, as one of the original sources of American pragmatism, but also extremely important in itself.'
-Ayer concluded: 'it is clear from Professor Gallie’s exposition of his doctrines that he is a philosopher from whom we still have much to learn.'
+Ayer, the English philosopher, provided the editorial foreword to the book.
+In it he credited Peirce's philosophy as being "not only of great historical significance, as one of the original sources of American pragmatism, but also extremely important in itself."
+Ayer concluded: "it is clear from Professor Gallie’s exposition of his doctrines that he is a philosopher from whom we still have much to learn."

-Gallie argued in his 1956 paper Essentially contested concepts that it is impossible to conclusively define key appraisive concepts such as social justice, democracy, Christian life, art, moral goodness and duty, although it is possible and rational to discuss one's justifications for holding one interpretation over competing ones.
+In 1956, while in Belfast, Gallie had his paper "Essentially contested concepts" published in which he argued that it is impossible to conclusively define key appraisive concepts such as social justice, democracy, Christian life, art, moral goodness and duty, although it is possible and rational to discuss one's justifications for holding one interpretation over competing ones.
 Clarification of such concepts involves not the examination of predictive relations (as is the case for most scientific concepts), but rather, consideration of how the concept has been used by different parties throughout its history.

+In 1960, while also in Belfast, Gallie had A New University A.D.
+Lindsay and the Keele Experiment published.
+In it he recounted the event which stimulated him to write it.
+One of the first intake of students, who he never taught and who he professed not to know at all well, approached him "with what she called a rather curious request":

+Would [he] please soon write a book explaining for her again, and for all later students coming to Keele, what Lindsay had set out to do there; and she explicitly mentioned the kind of things he had said to the students on the opening day of the first term.
+She went on to say that she feared that she herself, like most of the original students, was beginning to forget these things, although she had it in her mind that they were immensely important and that all future students, as well as her own generation, should know about them.
+At the time I thought her rather naïve, even slightly sententious.
+But now I feel grateful as well as flattered that she spoke to me as she did, and I am glad that I promised, without any hesitation, to comply with her request as soon as I could possibly manage it.

+Gallie concluded his book by revealing that he (also) wrote it "to fulfil a promise to a few of the thousands" who had met or heard Lindsay to write a portrait of him and by noting that "who knows, it may reach the feelings of some who knew him but mistrusted him, and may even persuade them, however belatedly, that they were wrong."